 During your initial consultation in our Mandeville office, you can talk with Dr. Cooper about the changes you hope to achieve, and she will work with you to determine the approaches to best accomplish your cosmetic surgery goals.
 Dr. Cooper likes to schedule an entire hour to meet each new patient.
 This provides a friendly, unhurried atmosphere for her to provide you with all the information you will need to make educated decisions about plastic surgery, specifically breast reduction.

 Dr. Cooper will ask you about the precise changes you desire, discuss incision size and location, resultant scars, as well as the risks and benefits associated with breast reduction.
-Additionally, she will talk with you about whether you plan to breast feed after the procedure.
+Additionally, breastfeeding is often not possible or recommended post procedure, so if this is very important to you, this would be the one reason to wait until you are finished having children to have the procedure performed.
 With this information, you and Dr. Cooper will be able to determine the procedural strategies that will best meet your expectations.

-Two weeks prior to your breast reduction, you will meet with Dr. Cooper again to discuss all pre- and post-operative instructions, and to confirm the procedural plans previously discussed.
-A mammogram may be required prior to a breast reduction.
+Two weeks prior to your breast reduction, you will meet with Dr. Cooper’s staff, to discuss all pre- and post-operative instructions, and to confirm the procedural plans previously discussed.
+A mammogram is required prior to a breast reduction on all patients 35 or older and this will be ordered by Dr. Cooper and should be covered by your insurance.

 Breast reduction is performed at an outpatient facility.
-The procedure itself could take from 2 to 4 hours.
-Often times, a breast lift is performed along with a breast reduction.
+The procedure itself could take from 1.5 to 3 hours.
 A family member or friend will need to drive you home and provide assistance during the first 24 to 48 hours.
-You and your care giver will both be provided with Dr. Cooper's cell phone number for any concerns or questions.
+You and your caregiver will both be provided with Dr. Cooper’s cell phone number for any concerns or questions.